 Solo and small law firm attorneys wear a lot of hats and do a lot of things themselves.
 One practical and potentially life-saving solution?
 Effective delegation.
+Hundreds of people can effectively do this, as they’ve attended coaching courses similar to this leadership development training.
+But, can you effectively delegate?

-It’s widely believed that a successful law practice requires team effort and contributions from many different specialties, and yet there are solo and small law firms that manage to run their practice single-handedly… not without a cost, usually, though the elements of freedom and independence can be beneficial.
+It’s widely believed that a successful law practice requires team effort and contributions from many different specialities, and yet there are solo and small law firms that manage to run their practice single-handedly… not without a cost, usually, though the elements of freedom and independence can be beneficial.
 Unlike the large law firms with their specialized practice areas, small law firms and solo practitioners tend to go broad and engage in multiple practice areas.
 This has certain advantages as well as disadvantages: work becomes very challenging, particularly because these attorneys take up extra projects and end up performing substantive legal tasks in areas beyond their expertise.
 Limited staff strength means the work cannot be evenly distributed or effectively managed… which means extra stress.

 While it is an advantage to have complete autonomy in running the practice, there are areas where specialized attention is required simultaneously at different levels of management.
 Attorneys working solo and those in small law firms attend to a wide range of clients and therefore need to constantly update themselves in the varied areas of practice and services they provide, including client services, marketing and building practice, and general administration among many others.
 It is crucial (and difficult, without available times, bodies, or resources) to channel expert focus into each of these areas.